Ulauncher/Ulauncher/docs/extensions/tutorial.rst

 **What problem does versions.json solve?**

-Ulauncher maintainers want to minimize amount of code and infrastructure components that are needed to have a flexible extension ecosystem.
+We want to minimize the amount of code and infrastructure components that are needed to have a flexible extension ecosystem.
 For that reason we want to rely on Github as much as possible as a storage of extensions.
-We also want to allow extension developers to release extensions for previous versions of Ulauncher.
+We also want to allow extension developers to release extensions for previous versions of Ulauncher (for bug fixes for example).
 That's why ``versions.json`` will be used to track all releases of a certain extension.

 **How does Ulauncher use this file?**